artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 1. If you are new to Computer Organization, you should start by reading Chapter 8 of the H&H book.
 2. Then, you should look at the detailed presentation of the Ripes cache simulator provided here: [Presentation_Cache_Ripes](https://drive.google.com/file/d/1ffplxLHiyvC6G4GWyLHEbvgANaIqjZK0/view?usp=sharing).
-3. Then, you can read the simulator guided provided [next](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#cache-simulation-in-ripes) in this repository.
+3. Then, you can read the simulator guide provided [next](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#cache-simulation-in-ripes) in this repository.
-4. Finally, you can resolve the exercises included [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#exercise-1) in this repository.
-If you want to continue practicing after completing these, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 19 and 20.
+4. Then, you can resolve the exercises included [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#exercise-1) in this repository, using Ripes.
+5. Finally, if you want to continue practicing after completing the previous exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 19 and 20.

 ## Cache simulation in Ripes